 Healthy pumpkin muffins, topped with a spicy crumble, and soft in texture.
-The best nutritional breakfast muffin with fiber and vitamins, made in one bowl and egg-free.
+The best nutritional breakfast muffin with fiber and vitamins, made in one bowl and egg-free in 20 minutes.

-A soft spicy healthy pumpkin muffin perfect for breakfast or even a snack and made easily in one bowl.
+These soft spicy healthy pumpkin muffins are perfect for breakfast or even a snack and made easily in one bowl.
 These muffins are not only full of warm spices, but also rich in nutrients, low in sugar and full of metabolism-triggering goodness.

 These healthy pumpkin muffins taste spicy and soft.
 They are: